BlairCurrey/indexing-vs-low-diversification/README.md

 My goal is not to find such companies or even argue against diverisification.
 Instead, I want to see how likely beating the market is if someone bets on one company.
 I don't mean finding the next Apple or Amazon, but simply betting on established, well-known companies.
 In support of this, I will look at the DIA, a fund that tracks the Dow Jones, and it's components to see what portion of these outperformed the index as a whole.

+Instead of suggesting that one's chances of beating the market is low, I think it's better conclude that most people are not willing to accept the risk of straying from the market average.